Helperbird/website/src/pages/features/adjust-letters-and-words.md

   - reading
 ---

-## Tell Me About This feature
+## What Is This Feature?

-Stop straining your eyes!
-Adjust the spacing of letters and words on any website or PDF to suit your needs and make reading online easier with Helperbird.
+Reading on a screen shouldn’t be a struggle.
+With Helperbird, you can adjust the spacing of letters, words, and lines on any website or PDF to make the text easier to read.
+Whether you’re reviewing a document, studying for an exam, or just browsing the web, this feature lets you customize how text looks to reduce eye strain and improve comfort.

+It’s especially helpful for people with dyslexia, low vision, or anyone who finds standard text layouts hard to read.
+By giving you control over text spacing, Helperbird makes your online reading experience smoother and more enjoyable.

 ---

-## Benefits
+## Benefits of This Feature
-Adjusting line, letter, and word spacing can help in many ways:

-### Improved readability
-Making the spacing between text elements more consistent and clear makes reading easier.

-### Customized reading experience
-Adjust the spacing to your liking for a more comfortable and enjoyable reading experience.

-### Increased engagement
-Easier-to-read text encourages readers to engage more with the content, increasing retention.

-### Better accessibility
+Adjusting text spacing offers more than just convenience—it can completely change how you interact with online content.
+It makes text clearer and easier to read, helping you stay focused longer without feeling tired.
+Whether it’s an article, an email, or a long report, you can make the text fit your preferences for a more natural reading flow.

-Adjustable spacing makes text more accessible for people with visual impairments, like dyslexia or low vision.
+This feature also makes reading more accessible for people with visual challenges, like dyslexia or low vision, by reducing the visual clutter and making the text feel less overwhelming.
+It’s a simple way to create a more inclusive and comfortable reading experience for everyone.

-### Better online reading experience
-With more people reading on screens, adjustable spacing makes it more comfortable to read online.
+---

+## Who Is It For?

+This feature is designed for anyone who wants a better reading experience, but it’s particularly useful for:

+**People with dyslexia**:
+Customizable spacing makes text easier to process and less stressful to read.

+**Individuals with low vision**:
+Larger line and word spacing helps improve clarity and reduces visual strain.

+**Students and professionals**:
+Spend long hours reading documents or studying?
+Adjusting spacing can make it easier to stay focused.

+**Anyone who prefers control**:
+Whether you find certain fonts or layouts difficult to read, you can tweak the text to match your style.

+## Real-Life Examples

+Here are some ways this feature can help in everyday situations:

+**A student studying**:
+Increase the line spacing in a dense PDF to make it easier to track each line and absorb the material.

+**At work**: Adjust the text in long emails or reports to reduce eye strain and stay productive during a busy day.

+**For someone with dyslexia**: Create a more reader-friendly layout by widening the spacing between words and letters, reducing the stress of reading.